n1k0/nicolas.perriault.net/pages/code/2016/from-osx-to-ubuntu.md

 Ah the good old days when you only had [Gnome Solitaire] to have a little fun on Linux.
 Nowadays even [Steam] is available for Linux, with more and more titles available.
 That should get you covered for a little while.

-If it doesn't, [PlayOnLinux] allows running Windows game on [Wine].
+If it doesn't, [PlayOnLinux] allows running Windows games on [Wine].
 Most of the time, it works just fine.

 ![Battle.net via PlayOnLinux](/static/code/2016/playonlinux-battlenet.jpg)